-- 4. Areas with limited capacity for development identified in approved facility master plans, including sanitary sewer, water, drainage, and transportation facilities, unless such plans specify funded and scheduled improvements which will alleviate the problem and which can be provided concurrent with adequate capacity for the use. - 71.09 Medium and High-Density Residential (R-3 and R-4) The majority of residential lands in McMinnville are planned to develop at medium density range (4 8 dwelling units per net acre).
-Medium density residential development uses include small lot single-family detached uses, single family attached units, duplexes and triplexes, and townhouses.
-High density residential development (8 30 dwelling units per net acre) uses typically include townhouses, condominiums, and apartments: - 1.
-Areas that are not committed to low density development; - 2.
-Areas that have direct access from collector or arterial streets; or a local collector street within 600' of a collector or arterial street; or (similar to proposed MMC Amendment 17.21.010(C)) - 3.
-Areas that are not subject to development limitations such as topography, flooding, or poor drainage; - 4.
-Areas where the existing facilities have the capacity for additional development; - 5.
-Areas within one-quarter mile of existing or planned public transportation; and - 6.
-Areas that can be buffered from low density residential areas in order to maximize the privacy of established low density residential areas. - 71.11 High-Density Residential (R-5) High-density residential contains housing at densities of anywhere from 8 to 30 units per acre, depending on where the high-density dwellings are located (the highest densities being in the downtown commercial core and neighborhood activity centers). - 71.12 Lands zoned R-5 should be located within existing or planned transit corridors.
+- 4. Areas with limited capacity for development identified in approved facility master plans, including sanitary sewer, water, drainage, and transportation facilities, unless such plans specify funded and scheduled improvements which will alleviate the problem and which can be provided concurrent with adequate capacity for the use. - 71.11 High-Density Residential (R-5) High-density residential contains housing at densities of anywhere from 8 to 30 units per acre, depending on where the high-density dwellings are located (the highest densities being in the downtown commercial core and neighborhood activity centers). - 71.12 Lands zoned R-5 should be located within existing or planned transit corridors.
 In addition, it should be dispersed throughout the community and integrated into neighborhood areas so that high density housing is not concentrated and segregated in one specific area of the city. - 71.13 The following factors should serve as criteria in determining areas appropriate for high-density residential development: - 1.
 Areas which are not committed to low or medium density development, unless identified for infill and/or redevelopment.; - 2.
-Areas which can be buffered by topography, landscaping, collector or arterial streets, or intervening land uses from low density residential areas in order to maximize the privacy of established low density residential areas: - 3.
-Areas which have direct access from a major collector or arterial street;

-- 4. Areas which are not subject to development constraints limitations: - 5.
+Areas which can be buffered by topography, landscaping, collector or arterial streets, or intervening land uses from low density residential areas in order to maximize the privacy of established low density residential areas; - Areas which have direct access from a major collector or arterial street; - 4.
+Areas which are not subject to development constraints limitations; - 5.
 Areas where the existing public facilities have the capacity for additional development; - 6.
 Areas within a one-half mile wide corridor centered on existing or planned public transit routes; - 7.
 Areas within one-quarter mile from neighborhood and general commercial shopping centers or designated neighborhood activity center; and - 8.
-Areas adjacent to, or incorporating, either private or public permanent open space.
+Areas adjacent to, or incorporating, either private or public permanent open space. - 86.00 Dispersal of new multiple-family housing development will be encouraged throughout the residentially designated area in the City to avoid a concentration of people, traffic congestion, and noise.
+The dispersal policy will not apply to areas on the fringes of the downtown "core", in neighborhood activity centers, and surrounding Linfield College where multiple-family developments shall still be allowed in properly designated areas.